Mani-454/Design-of-EV-bike/README.md

-Convertion of IM into BLDCM
+Conversion of IM into BLDCM
 Choosing the right Controller
 Calculating the motor's performance
 Calculating the no.of.cells for Battery pack